 Well here we are the Friday before Thanksgiving and if you're anything like me, you clean things up before you get them dirty again!
 It seems crazy doesn't it?
 But a little deep cleaning before your company arrives can't be a bad thing.
 I try to do a deep clean a few times throughout the year because in the kitchen especially, the dirt accumulates in crazy places.
 So here are a few things I like to do and some of the cleaning products I have been using with great success.

 Let me talk briefly about each of these products.
-The Bona Hardwood Cleaner is a product I found as soon as we moved into our new home.
-I usually steam mop my floors with the Shark Steam Mop on the "dust" setting.
+The Bona Hardwood Floor Cleaner is a product I found as soon as we moved into our new home.
+I usually steam mop my floors with the Shark Steam Mop on the “Mop” setting.
 I use the Bona floor cleaning system in between mopping.
-That way I don't feel like I'm using too much steam on my wood floors.
+That way I don't feel like I'm over-using the steam mop on my wood floors.
 The Bar Keepers Friend is what I use on my stainless steel sink and my stainless cookware.
 It brings my cookware back to life.
 If you are having problems with the food sticking in your stainless cookware, just scrub the interior with this product.
 It helps tremendously!
 Sheila Shine is an outstanding product for your stainless appliances.
 I'll talk about this more in a minute.
 The Tile Guard is a wonderful sealer for natural stone and you must purchase the applicator because it does a wonderful job of spreading the liquid.
 Good ol' white distilled vinegar is good for just about every dirty job!
 Keep reading to see how I use a vinegar and water solution.
-The harder to find products are linked here.
-Happy shopping!

 So when it comes to stainless steel cleaners, I think I've tried just about all of them.
 I couldn't find one that was able to remove the water spots from my refrigerator and dishwasher.
 We have very hard water here in the county we live in and even with a water softener, we have horrible issues and water stains on stainless, chrome fixtures, porcelain and ceramic tile.
 It's miserable!
 My hubby walked in the door one day with Sheila Shine in his hand and said, "here, try this" and much to my surprise, no more water stains!